facebook/FAI-PEP/README.md

 * A centralized data consumption
   * One stop to compare the performance

-The currently supported frameworks are: Caffe2
+The currently supported frameworks are: Caffe2, TFLite

-The currently supported model formats are: Caffe2
+The currently supported model formats are: Caffe2, TFLite

-The currently supported backends: CPU, GPU, DSP, Android, linux based systems
+The currently supported backends: CPU, GPU, DSP, Android, iOS, linux based systems

 The currently supported libraries: Eigen, MKL, NNPACK, OpenGL, CUDA